 Please note that they are not set up for general use, so you won't be able to print or save to your own drive.
 There are fast USB sockets at the back right-hand side of each machine so that you can save your work.

 Exclusively for the use of research students and academic staff, this space is located on the first floor of the library and overlooks University Square.
 It consists of two rooms with a range of seating, PCs and lockers, and is accessible by swipe card access.
 The suite is named after physicist Tony Skyrme (1922-1987).

 PCs and laptops

 You can book a PC in advance, and find a free PC using our real-time PC Availability checker.
 We also have laptops which you can borrow to use in the Main Library.

 Alternative study spaces

 We have five site libraries, including the Orchard Learning Resource Centre, about one mile from the Edgbaston campus.
 It has over 200 study spaces, individual study carrels, a group study room, PCs, plasma screens, etc.

-There are several study spaces elsewhere on campus, including: The Murray Learning Centre, Nuffield Building, Strathcona Building, The Aston Webb Student Hubb Study Lounge, Poynting Physics Computer Cluster, and The Loft in University Centre.
+There are numerous study spaces elsewhere on campus, including: The Murray Learning Centre, Nuffield Building, Strathcona Building, The Aston Webb Student Hubb Study Lounge, Poynting Physics Computer Cluster, and The Loft in University Centre.